Maria Cypher wrote:

 By 1600, the British and Dutch had broken the Spanish and Portuguese naval hegemony, freeing up the spice trade.
 But trade in spices did not wet the North American palate for hot chili peppers.–YaleGlobalOnline

-WordNavigator.com lists 941 English words that being with the wh spelling.
+WordNavigator.com lists 941 English words that begin with the wh spelling.
 Many of them are different forms of the same word, for example whistle and whistling.
 Many are words of interest only to Scrabble players.
 Eliminating the Scrabble words, multiple forms of the same word, and obsolete spellings, I narrowed the list to 70 or fewer.

 Of this short list, some are words in which the wh has mutated to an “h” sound (delabialization of /hw/), ex. who, whom, and whore.
 (I can remember the first time I came across that third word–I was in high school–and went around trying to pronounce it with a [hw].
 Talk about being laughed at…)